 During your cruise you will stay onboard the luxurious Le Champlain, one of the finest expedition vessels in the world.
 With a maximum of 170 guests on board, you will get to know our professional and highly-skilled expedition team who will offer keen insight, unique perspectives, and hands-on attention not found in a guidebook.
 Make your next adventure a voyage you’ll remember for the rest of your life exploring some of the most exclusive experiences on the planet.

-The Expedition cruises begin by mid April and will continue until the start of May and are limited.
 Be the first to experience what is one of the most exclusive experiences in the world when you journey aboard Le Champlain on the first publicly available trip to see the Whale Sharks of Qatar by Sea.

 Enjoy this short video and get a brief insight into the world of the Whale Sharks of Qatar